MARILYN MONROE: The Girl, the Woman and the Legend

-This multimedia lecture will be presented in three parts and can be booked individually or as a series.
+This visual history lecture will be presented in three parts and can be booked individually or as a series.
 It will highlight the personal side of life in the White House and the unique contributions each of these women has made to the nation.

 Part I: Eleanor Roosevelt to Jacqueline Kennedy